 The curriculum is planned to ensure pupils have access to a broad and balanced range of topics whilst dealing with current issues and preparing them for the next stages in their development.

-In Year 7, pupils are supported in the transition process by examining values and looking at their rights and responsibilities.
+In Year 7, pupils are supported in the transition process by examining values, relating to being a good citizen, and examining their rights and responsibilities.
 Areas of mental and physical health are covered during units on wellbeing, diet, substance abuse and puberty.
 Lessons on diversity and prejudice encourage pupils to challenge stereotypes and celebrate differences, whilst topics focusing on conflict and risk help to equip them with the skills to deal with challenging situations.
 Careers education in Year 7 aims to challenge gender stereotypes and raise aspirations, with a particular focus on STEM subjects.
 Other topics covered during Year 7 include family life, self-esteem, ethical financial decisions and local government.

 The curriculum in Year 8 builds on these topics but has a greater emphasis on pupil wellbeing.
 E-Safety and mental health including the impact of social media are taught, alongside strategies for managing change and loss, peer pressure and personal safety.
 Careers education in Year 8 focuses on the different types of work available and pupils are offered personalised guidance by industry professionals alongside their classroom based learning.